-4. Inhibit fishing
+4. Inhibit Fishing

 Eutrophication increases the growth of algae and minute plants as well as photosynthetic bacteria.
 The explosive growth of the algae and plants can lead to the development of extensive and dense mats of floating plants that make it difficult to set fishing nets in the water.
 They can also limit the mobility of boats and other fishing vessels.

-5. Degradation of recreational opportunities
+5. Degradation of Recreational Opportunities

 If algal blooms and other plants affect an extensive area, they reduce the transparency and navigation in the water, lessening the recreational values and opportunities of the water bodies.
 The growth, especially on the surface, will negatively affect activities such as boating and swimming.

-Solutions of Cultural Eutrophication
+Solutions to Cultural Eutrophication

-1. Managing water pollution
+1. Managing Water Pollution

 Since pollution is a leading cause of eutrophication, reducing it in various forms can help prevent further destruction of water bodies.
 Cutting back on nitrogen and phosphates discharged into water systems can help lower the nutrient content in the water system, and hence control eutrophication.

 However, for this solution to work, industries, and municipalities, as well as individuals, should work together in reducing their pollution levels.
 If industries cut back on their pollution and municipalities continue to pollute water systems, the gains will be very few.